 One of the most common causes of knee pain has nothing to do with your bones and everything to do with the cartilage around your knees.
-Meniscus tears are one of the most common knee injuries and they can happen at any age.
+Meniscus tears are one of the most common knee injuries we see in our office and they can happen at any age.

 There are a number of different types of meniscus tears, depending on where the tear occurs and what the tear looks like.
 However, most people report the following symptoms:

 - Hearing and feeling a “pop” in the knee when the tear occurs.

 - Stiffness and swelling.
 The pain may not come on very quickly, so many people keep playing their sport or activity.
 However, within a few days, the stiffness and swelling will worsen.

 If you continue in your activity or sport and don’t seek treatment, your knee pain will likely only grow worse.
 If you experience significant pain and swelling, you should see a doctor.

 Once torn, most menisci do not heal themselves.
 But people can often ease pain and swelling with the R.I.C.E. method:

 Many times, if the tear is not too significant, people will be able to resume normal activities after the swelling and pain die down.